filoret256/test/README.md

-# test task
+### test task at interview
-test to Make function

-function must return arrays of numbers from first argument that in summ must be as second argument first argument array if numbers second argument is summ number return array of number arrays
+test to make a function that return arrays of numbers from first argument that in summ must be as second argument first argument array if numbers second argument is summ number return array of number arrays